grassy clumps

 digitals

-...
-South East Europe to Turkey and Lebanon and the Caucasus.
+... and Lebanon and the Caucasus.
 Growing in open woods and in grassy clearings or on rocky slopes and road sides.
-Dark green leaves growing in rosettes are lance ... , but dense leafy spikes.
-This species is a perennial from Northern Spain and grows into nice clumps with Dense racemes of dark (chocolate) orangeish brown flowers or petite brownish purple flowers. flowers are . ...
+Dark green leaves ... the flowers hanging down from the tall stems.
+Plants grow into clumps and have a graceful habit.
+They bloom in mid summer.
+This ... species is a perennial from Northern Spain and grows into nice clumps with Dense racemes of dark (chocolate) orangeish brown flowers or petite ...

 hardyplants.com